BackThe Fallibroome Collection

 Fallibroome

 What is Fallibroome?
 It's a collection of six books of dances, but not in the same way as Playford, Thompson or Johnson, which were original collections published at the time.
 The Fallibroome collection contains modern interpretations of 18th century dances from various sources.
 The interpretations are by Bernard Bentley who lived in a small village in the parish of Prestbury in Cheshire called Fallibroome.
 So someone may say “That's a Fallibroome dance”, someone else may say “No, it's from the Dancing Master”, and they're both right!
-One thing the dances are not, is Playford; John and Henry Playford were both dead by then and the Dancing Master was being published by John Young.
-(Actually there is one published by Henry Playford in 1686 — “Westmorland” — though Bernard Bentley found it in John Young's edition of 1721.)
+One thing the dances are not, generally speaking, is Playford: the Dancing Master was being published by John Young.
+Actually there are a few published by John or Henry Playford, but Bernard Bentley generally found these in much later publications.
 These are mainly 18th century dances, a few from the early nineteenth century and one square written by Bernard Bentley himself.
 This, “Saint Andrew's Assembly”, is totally out of character because it is Playford-style — a set dance of three figures, using the Up a double, Siding and Arming introductions.
+Though to be fair, “The Spanish Gypsie” is also of this format even though it appeared in all editions of The Dancing Master.

 Bernard Bentley, who died in 2003, was a Mancunian and a founder member of the Manchester Morris Men.
 He was an authority on North-west Morris, as well as a noted interpreter of English country dances.